University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Step 3

 Interview.
 We will call the strongest applicants for interview.
 The interview panel will be Earth Observation experts from the University of Edinburgh, University of Leeds and industry, with a range of specialities.
-Interviews will be held in early March 2023 at the University of Leeds (online interviews will be available).
+Interviews will be held mid November 2023 online.
 We seek to make offers to students who demonstrate the best aptitude for the projects based on their application and performance at interview.

 Step 4